+Grade Forgiveness Policy

-Grade Forgiveness Policy: If the student fails half or more of their core courses in a single semester, the student may appeal to remove the GPA penalty for the core courses from that semester.
-Please see the student handbook for additional stipulations.
+If the student fails half or more of their core courses in a single semester, the student may appeal to the academic office to remove the GPA penalty for the core courses from that semester.
+Please see the Student Handbook for additional stipulations.

+Circumstance Forgiveness Policy

-Circumstance Forgiveness Policy: If the student drops out of a course due to extended illness or an emergency beyond their control and is unable to complete their final project or final exam before the end of the semester, the course will be marked INCOMPLETE and will not factor into the student's GPA.
+If the student drops out of a course due to extended illness or an emergency beyond their control and is unable to complete their final project or final exam before the end of the semester, the academic office will mark the course "I" (Incomplete).
+It will not factor into the student's GPA.